Legs and Boots

-Legs and Boots are a series of Tori Amos live albums recorded during the North American leg of the American Doll Posse Tour.
+Legs and Boots is a series of Tori Amos live albums recorded during the North American leg of the American Doll Posse Tour.
 Amos announced the launch of the series on October 16, 2007, stating that each show in the series would be available via digital download in MP3 format within a few hours after each show, and in CD-quality FLAC format within a week.
 Some sets contained photos from backstage or onstage from the concert, some also contained soundcheck recordings as extras.
 A total of 27 shows were recorded from October 13 to December 12, 2007.
 All 27 shows were made available on iTunes USA on July 22, 2008, and on iTunes international, Rhapsody, Napster, and other online vendors on August 5.